rat10/nng/configSemantics.md

   |_| \___/|____/ \___/

-convert to Nested Named Graphs semantics per property term semantics per annotation namespaced semantics identifiers?
+semantics per property
+term semantics per annotation

 ```
+-->

-The semantics of RDF is designed to reflect the realities of a shared and decentralized information system spanning the whole world: no one ever has a complete grasp on the data, people use different names to refer to the same thing, no-one is entitled to change the truth value of someone else's data, what is not in the data at hand may nonetheless be true, etc. Some of these criteria have names, like the Open World Assumption (OWA) or the No Unique Name Assumption (NUNA).
+The semantics of RDF is designed to reflect the realities of a shared and decentralized information system spanning the whole world: no one ever has a complete grasp on the data, people use different names to refer to the same thing, no one is entitled to change the truth value of someone else's data, what is not in the data at hand may nonetheless be true, etc. Some of these criteria have names, like the Open World Assumption (OWA) or the No Unique Name Assumption (NUNA).
 Some, like referential transparency, are baked so deeply into the formalism that they a barely noticed.
 Some only become visible through the absence of certain constructs like e.g. negation.

 Some of these semantic fixings are rather counter-intuitive to application developers accustomed to closed environments e.g. driven by relational database systems, as those systems tend to take a rather opposing stance: in an in-house application the data is expected to be complete, what is not in the database is false, everything has exactly one name, etc.

 This tension between data *integration* semantics for the open semantic web and *application* semantics for in-house use of such data has frustrated application developers since the start of the Semantic Web.
 At the time a popular intuition was that mechanisms should be added to the RDF semantics machinery that allowed to put into effect on demand more restrictive semantics, tailored to the needs of applications.
 However, such mechanisms have never materialized and one of the reasons might have been the problem of how to describe the boundaries of such a change of semantics regime, even more so after the RDF 1.1 WG failed to standardize a semantics of named graphs.
 Graph literals offer a chance to rectify this issue as they soundly discriminate between abstract graphs as literal types and their application via [inclusion](graphLiterals.md).